danielgerlag/workflow-core/.github/pull_request_template.md

----
-name: New Fuctionality
-about: Adding new functionality to enable more use cases
-title: ''
-labels: ''
-assignees: ''

----

 **Describe the change**
 A clear and concise description of what the change is.
+Any PR submitted without a description of the change will not be reviewed.

 **Describe your implementation or design**
 How did you go about implementating the change?